ahernandezg/health-checks/README.md

 This lines was added to show how conflicts emerge in three-way merges

 This line was used to show how to rebase a commit

+This and the following lines were generated in branch refactor.